sajibsrs/notes-on-c/readme.md

 #### Classics
 Books listed here are classics.
-They are considered the best so far, but unfortunately they are extremely outdated.
-Some of the topics and methods might not be relevant, deprecated or removed.
+They are considered the best so far, but some of the topics and methods might not be relevant, deprecated or removed.
 They are mostly published 30-50 years ago (some more or less).
+Fortunately C language itself haven't changed that much.

 | Title                                | Edition  | Year       | Author(s)                             | Audience | C Version |
 | ------------------------------------ | -------- | ---------- | ------------------------------------- | -------- | --------- |